NotHarshhaa/DevOps-Projects/DevOps-Project-06/Steps/step9.md

         stage('Build') {
             steps {
-                // Build your project and generate the JAR file sh 'mvn clean package' // Replace with your build command }
+                // Build your project and generate the JAR file sh 'mvn clean package' // Replace with your specific build command }
         }